pnnv/notes/Networking/LAN (Basics).md

 - Default gateway:
 	- The default gateway address is a special address assigned to a device on the network that is capable of sending information to another network.
 	- Any data that needs to go to a device that isn't on the same network (i.e. isn't on 192.168.1.0) will be sent to this device.
 These devices can use any host address but usually use either the first or last host address in a network (.1 or .254)

+#### ARP Protocol
+Devices can have two identifiers: A MAC address and an IP address, the ARP protocol or **Address Resolution Protocol** in short, is the technology for devices for them to